ODM2/ODM2/usecases/README.md

-We will host each use case here, in subdirectories.
+We will host each DATA use case here, in subdirectories.